When it comes to writing your resume, featuring education is often essential to getting you hired.

 What should my education section look like?

-The objective and impact of your education section will differ depending on your circumstance.
-The detail required within your education section as a high-school student will be very different to when you’re a working professional with 10+ years of experience.
+The objective and impact of your education section will differ based on your circumstances.
+The detail required within your education section as a high-school student will be very different from when you’re a working professional with 10+ years of experience.